-Anthony already sat down with the Career Development Specialist to do this, but now Anthony had new things to add to his resume: the GED program, a summer internship, and boxing!
+Anthony already sat down with the Career Development Specialist to do this, but now Anthony had new things to add to his resume: a GED program, a summer internship in line with his interests, and boxing!
 After these were added, the Coach checked off this Step.